patricknoda11/Warehouse-Project/README.md

 ### User Stories:
 - As a user, I want to be able to add/import multiple packages into the Warehouse inventory
-- As a user, I want to be able to remove/export a package out of inventory list
+- As a user, I want to be able to remove/export a package out of the Warehouse inventory
+- As a user, I want to be able to organize my warehouse inventory by package size
-- As a user, I want to be able to view details regarding each package
+- As a user, I want to be able to view the details regarding packages currently stored in the warehouse inventory
-- As a user, I want to be able to view details of past imports and exports
+- As a user, I want to be able to view details of all past imports and exports that have occurred